swiftlang/swift-evolution/proposals/XXXX-extend-property-wrappers-to-function-and-closure-parameters.md

 ### Memberwise initialization

-Currently, property-wrapped struct properties interact with function parameters, through the struct's synthesized memberwise initializer.
+Currently, property-wrapper attributes on struct properties interact with function parameters through the struct's synthesized memberwise initializer.
 However, property-wrapper attributes are _not_ supported on function parameters.
-This leads to really complicated and nuanced rules for which type, between the wrapped type and the backing property-wrapper type, the memberwise initializer accepts.
-Namely, the compiler will choose the wrapped-value type to offer a convenience to the call-site, when the property wrapper supports initalization through the suitable initializer: `init(wrappedValue:)`, as seen here:
+This leads to complicated and nuanced rules for which type, between the wrapped-value type and the backing property-wrapper type, the memberwise initializer accepts.

+The compiler will choose the wrapped-value type to offer a convenience to the call-site when the property wrapper has an initializer of the form `init(wrappedValue:)` accepting the wrapped-value type, as seen here:

 ```swift
 import SwiftUI